 The Consequences of Non-Compliance in International Freight Forwarding

-The cost attributable to non-compliance with universal rules, regulations and procedures that guides the conducts of International Freight Forwarding is huge and most times it is unfavourable to businesses and stakeholders who stay committed to these guidelines.
+The cost attributable to non-compliance with universal rules, regulations and procedures that guides the conduct of International Freight Forwarding is huge and most times, it is unfavourable to businesses and stakeholders who stay committed to these guidelines.

 However, many have argued that acts of non-compliance are either deliberate or borne out of sheer ignorance honed by a set of prevalent values generally acceptable within or across the country/region where these businesses are conducted.